-Dr. Marina P. Gehring Meyers brings to ECIR her background as a research scientist, medical writer, and published author, with more than 10 years of experience in oncology and immuno-oncology research.
-During her career, she authored more than 10 manuscripts in peer-reviewed journals, including Cancer Discovery and Journal of Clinical Oncology.
+Dr. Marina P. Gehring brings to ECIR her background as a research scientist, medical writer, and published author, with more than 12 years of experience in oncology and immuno-oncology research.
+During her career, she authored more than 11 manuscripts in peer-reviewed journals, including Cancer Discovery and Journal of Clinical Oncology.

 As a scientific manager at ECIR, she joins her passion for writing and editing with her knowledge in science.
 She helped clients published their clinical trial data in The New England Journal of Medicine, Journal of Clinical Oncology, Blood Advances, and more.
 She also enjoys helping clients to create content that tells a story in their unique voice and elevates their brand.